-Standard Deduction for 2018
+Standard Deduction Amount for 2022

 Comparing Recent Changes to the Standard Deduction

 In 2017 the standard deduction was $6,350 for individual filers, and in 2016 it was $6,300.
 Thus between 2016 and 2017, the standard deduction was raised only a mere $50 or 0.79% for individual filers.
-As we have mentioned, between 2017 to 2018 it was raised 84.62%!
+However, as we have mentioned, between 2017 to 2018, it was raised 84.62%!

-For those mathematically inclined, the percentage increase for married filers deduction went up from $12,600 to $12,700 which represented an identical 0.78% increase and from 2017 to 2018, you guessed it, the $11,300 increase for next year will represent an 84.62% increase.
+For those mathematically inclined, the percentage increase for married filers deduction went up from $12,600 to $12,700, which represented an identical 0.78% increase, and from 2017 to 2018, you guessed it, the $11,300 increase for next year will represent an 84.62% increase.

 How the Standard Deduction Works

 When you file your taxes, you have the ability to reduce the total amount of money owed through a deduction.
-There are many situations that offer the ability for a deduction, including tax expenses, home mortgage expenses, dependent expenses; to name a few.
-When filing your taxes, you have the ability to submit either an itemized set of deductions, or apply the standard deduction amount.
+There are many situations that offer the ability for a deduction, including tax expenses, home mortgage expenses, dependent expenses, to name a few.
+When filing your taxes, you have the ability to submit either an itemized set of deductions or apply the standard deduction amount.

-For example, let’s assume you are on track to make $50,000 for the tax year 2018.
+For example, let’s assume you are on track to make $50,000 for the tax year.
 Applying the standard deduction, which is currently $6,350, your tax burden would only be for $43,650.
-Applying the federal tax bracket of 22%, you would owe approximately $9,603 in taxes.
+However, applying the federal tax bracket of 22%, you would owe approximately $9,603 in taxes.

-For low income and filers with fairly simple tax situations, applying the standard deduction makes the tax filing process less complicated and straight-forward.
+Applying the standard deduction for low-income and filers with fairly simple tax situations makes the tax filing process less complicated and straightforward.

-Additional Standard Deductions for 2018
+Additional Standard Deductions

 What Can Affect the Standard Deduction?